Interlaken

-The team's colours, blue and white, represent the surrounding snow-capped mountains and glaciers of the Jungfrau region, and their badge features a mountain goat, a symbol of the Alpine landscape and the team's resilience.

-The Alpine Arena, FC Alpinia's home ground, is a small, but cozy stadium that sits in the heart of Interlaken, surrounded by breathtaking scenery.
-The ground has become a popular destination for away supporters who often make the journey to the Alpine town to enjoy the beautiful scenery and the friendly atmosphere of the local community.

-Despite the challenges they have faced, FC Alpinia continues to strive towards success, with a team made up of young and talented players who are dedicated to representing their town with pride.
-The club's motto, "Alles für Interlaken" (Everything for Interlaken), encapsulates the team's spirit and determination to succeed.

 History

 Until 1891, Interlaken was known as Aarmühle.
 The convent of the Augustinian Canons was built around 1133 when it was mentioned as inter lacus Madon and lasted until 1528.
 The mill on the left bank of the Aare was first mentioned in 1365 as Amuli, while the town on the right bank was mentioned in 1239 as villa Inderlappen.

 Early history

 While some scattered Neolithic flint objects, early Bronze Age swords and Roman era coins have been found near Interlaken, there is no evidence for a settlement in the area before the Middle Ages.
 Interlaken Monastery was built around 1133 on imperial land on the left side of the Aare.
 The monastery controlled a bridge over the river and generated an income from tolls.
 A village grew up around the monastery, along with a mill (which gave the municipality its name until 1891).
 On the right bank of the river, Interlaken village developed.
 In 1279/80 the village of Unterseen developed near Interlaken village.
 Also near the village were the imperial castle of Weissenau and the market town of Widen.
 The castle and market town became the possessions of the monastery, but fell into disrepair in the Late Middle Ages.